m-burst/flake8-pytest-style/README.md

 e.g. `pytest.raises(ValueError, match='exception text')` is OK,
 and `pytest.raises(ValueError)` is an error.
     * Since this is a fairly disruptive rule, it is by default off.
-      You can turn it on by specifying in your `setup.cfg` file which exceptions you would like this rule to apply to.
+      You can turn it on by specifying in your configuration (e.g. `setup.cfg`) which exceptions you would like this rule to apply to.
       For example, the following configuration will make flake8 verify that all `pytest.raises` that use `ValueError` or `TypeError`